Last Updated: Dec 10, 2018

 After completing an undergraduate education, most aspiring behavioral scientists will have to choose a sub-area of study and begin seeking education and experience in that field.
 For example, a graduate who is interested in criminal justice should seek an internship or research position in a correctional facility, drug treatment center, or police department.

-Behavioral scientists receive the bulk of their training through a degree program.
-This includes not only coursework, but also a mandatory internship or research assistantship as well.
+Behavioral science degree programs include not only coursework, but also a mandatory internship or research assistantship as well.
 Training will involve mastering data analytic techniques; learning to design useful experimental studies; and practicing presenting research results and providing useful workplace recommendations.

 A strong job candidate should accumulate several years’ experience prior to applying for a full-time position.
 However, depending on the candidates’ area of specialization, they may receive substantial on-the-job training as well.

 In some cases, licensing or certification is not required in order to work as a behavioral scientist.
 For example, those working as professional consultants or in the private sector will typically not be required to possess licensure.
 This is especially true of entry-level behavioral scientist positions or those only requiring an undergraduate degree.